 The queen can be caged for 3 to 4 months without any detrimental effects to her health or performance.

-24 days after caging, there will be no capped brood and the hive can be vaporized with OA.
+24 days after caging, there will be no capped brood and the hive can be vaporised with Oxalic Acid.

 Another treatment one week later is recommended to wipe out any possible varroa mite remnants.